 Rolls Royce's plane flew at 618 kilometers per hour (384 mph), once again demonstrating the incredible power of modern electric motors.
-Technology is making huge strides and, if the record will be accepted, Rolls Royce will position itself among the most interesting companies of the moment.
+Technology is making huge strides and, if the record is accepted, Rolls Royce will rank among the hottest companies of the moment.

 La Fedération Aeronautique Internationale (FAI) must approve the flight and the record, so as to be able to "undermine" the previous winner.